Andrew-Dupuis/gadgetron-wiki/Linux-Installation.md

     python-matplotlib python-libxml2 gcc-multilib python-psutil \
     libgtest-dev nvidia-cuda-toolkit libplplot-dev

-If you would like to use MKL (Intel Math Kernel Library), please download your installation file from Intel and do the installation.
-Here is what we did with MKL version 11.0.5.192:
+We recommend that you use MKL (Intel Math Kernel Library).
+You can get a free license from [Intel](https://software.intel.com/en-us/articles/free-mkl), please obtain your license and download from Intel.
+Then install with:

-    tar -xzvf l_mkl_11.0.5.192_intel64.tgz
+    tar -xf l_mkl_2017.0.098.tgz
-    cd l_mkl_11.0.5.192_intel64/
+    cd l_mkl_2017.0.098/
     sudo ./install.sh

 Follow the instructions and add the following paths to your `~/.bashrc`::

-    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/intel/mkl/lib/intel64
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/intel/mkl/lib/intel64:/opt/intel/lib/intel64_lin/

 Next download, compile, and install ISMRMRD (there are more detailed instructions on the <https://github.com/ismrmrd/ismrmrd> website):